plow-technologies/hspec-golden-aeson/README.md

   goldenSpecs (Proxy :: Proxy Person) goldenSpecs (Proxy :: Proxy OnOrOff)

+  -- Like goldenSpecs but will not use the Arbritrary instance when running the test roundtripFromFile (Proxy :: Proxy Person) roundtripFromFile (Proxy :: Proxy OnOrOff)

   -- use the module name as a dir when saving and opening files goldenSpecs (defaultSettings { useModuleNameAsSubDirectory = True }) (Proxy :: Proxy Person) goldenSpecs (defaultSettings { useModuleNameAsSubDirectory = True }) (Proxy :: Proxy OnOrOff)